bbc/tams/docs/appnotes/0018-managing-multiple-object-instances.md

 A malicious actor has read access to Flow A, but not write access.
 The actor creates a new Flow, Flow B, and re-uses Media Objects from Flow A in Flow B.
 The write permissions they have on Flow B allows them to add new instances to the Objects.
-The malicious actor creates new malicious instances and adds them to the Objects.
+The malicious actor creates new malicious uncontrolled instances with content different to the existing instances and adds them to the Objects.
 Users of Flow A are now presented with the malicious instances, in addition to the original ones, on Flow A's Segments.

 This attack vector can be mitigated in multiple ways.

-The TAMS instance's authorisation logic may be configured to only allow those with write access to the original Flow A to add new instances.
+The TAMS instance's authorisation logic may be configured to only allow those with specific permissions, such as write access to the original Flow A, to add new uncontrolled instances.
-This mitigates the attack vector described, but places more of a burden on the original owner to manage creation/deletion of duplicate instances.
+This mitigates the attack vector described, but places more of a burden on the original owner to manage creation/deletion of duplicate uncontrolled instances.

 The TAMS instance may be configured to only allow managed duplication.
 This guarantees all instances will be identical and removes the ability for malicious instances to be uploaded by the actor.

+Clients may also wish to exercise extra caution when using uncontrolled instances.
+They may wish to favour controlled URLs or check that the URL is on a trusted domain, for example.

-An organisation may, of course, also assess and accept the risk associated with allowing user-managed duplication of Media Objects.
+An organisation may, of course, also assess and accept the risk associated with allowing user-managed creation of uncontrolled instances of Media Objects.